 Webinar Platform: The webinar will be presented via Zoom and will require your system to allow the Zoom platform to be downloaded and ran to watch the live presentation.
 Log in instructions will be sent the day before the webinar to the email used during registration.

-Webinar Access Email: If registered by December 10, 2018 access information will be sent 24 hours prior to the start of the webinar.
-If registered December 11 or 12, access information will be sent the morning of the webinar by 11:15 am CDT.
+Webinar Access Email: If registered by April 29, 2019 access information will be sent 24 hours prior to the start of the webinar.
+If registered April 30 or May 1, access information will be sent the morning of the webinar by 11:15 am CT.

 Who should attend?